Azure/azure-sdk-for-python/doc/quickstart_authentication.rst

 ----------------------

 1. Connect to the Azure Classic Portal with your admin account
-2. `Create a user in your default AAD <https://azure.microsoft.com/en-us/documentation/articles/active-directory-create-users/>`__

-**You must NOT activate Multi-Factor Authentication**
+2. `Create a user in your default AAD <https://azure.microsoft.com/en-us/documentation/articles/active-directory-create-users/>`__. **You must NOT activate Multi-Factor Authentication!**

 3. Go to Settings - Administrators
 4. Click on Add and enter the email of the new user.
 Check the checkbox of the subscription you want to test with this user.